+What is a lawn mower? – A lawn mower is a machine use to cut grass.
 Lawnmowers use spinning blades to cut grass to an even, attractive level.
 They come in many different types, each with its own strengths and weaknesses.
 Many of them can be adjusted to cut grass at multiple heights, using a simple lever system that’s easy to master.

 The cutting blades themselves are propelled by the mower moving forwards.
-There are two main types of lawnmowers- those on a vertical axis, and those on a horizontal axis.
+There are two main types of lawn mower: Lawn mower on a vertical axis, and those on a horizontal axis.
 The former is known as a “rotary mower”, and will typically be powered by an electric or petrol motor.
 The latter is known as a “cylinder” or “reel” mower, and are often manually operated.

-Cutting Quality: Rotary vs. Cylinder Lawnmowers
+Cutting Quality: Rotary vs. Cylinder Lawn mowers

 By far the most important aspect of a cutting system is just how well it cuts your grass.
 This will be determined largely by the type and length of grass you want to cut.